 Charging away from home is becoming easier with a significant expansion of a public charging network by companies like Electrify America, ChargePoint, Blink Charging, EVgo, SemaCharge, Volta, and Tesla.
 Still, this is a relatively nascent effort with charging opportunities far eclipsed by the abundant and convenient opportunities to refuel gasoline vehicles.
 Plus, to offer the kind of charging most meaningful to drivers, public chargers must ultimately offer fast-charge capability that enables gaining an additional 80 or 100 miles of range in just 20 to 30 minutes, if an EV is fast-charge capable.
 This network is growing but far from adequate, especially if it’s to keep pace with the large number of electric vehicles coming to our highways.
 Building out a nationwide network of fast chargers is costly since the investment for each is in the neighborhood of $100,000.

-3) FOCUS ON THE GRID: Many electric vehicle enthusiasts and electric utilities are quick to point out that our existing electrical grid can adequately handle the charging needs of millions of EVs on the road.
-I'm unconvinced.
+Many electric vehicle enthusiasts and electric utilities are quick to point out that our existing electrical grid can adequately handle the charging needs of millions of EVs on the road.
+We’re not so sure.
 Plus, if the aspirations of EV enthusiasts come to fruition, there will be many more than just a few million EVs on the road in the future.

 For years, certain areas of the country have experienced power outages as electricity demand outpaced grid capacity.
 Heat waves exacerbate this as air conditioning use soars, something made even worse in recent times with record-setting temperatures attributed to climate change.
 Given the trends pointed out by climate experts, these extraordinary heat waves are likely to increase.